patelsachin344/My-Notes/Important Questions/REACT QUESTIONS YT VIDEO.md

 ### Q. Rendering in React.

 Rendering is a process in react with which react updates the virtual DOM.
-In rendering react engine process walks through the virtual DOM and collects current state, props and structure desired change, react updates the virtual DOM using some calculations officially called 'Reconciliation', then compaes it with real DOM too.
+In rendering react engine process walks through the virtual DOM and collects current state, props and structure desired change, react updates the virtual DOM using some calculations officially called 'Reconciliation', then compare it with real DOM too.
 Then update the needed changes in DOM.

 ### Q. What is State in React.